GovTechSG/seed-documentation/faqs/seed-faq-general.md

 <details><summary style="font-size:20px;font-weight:bold">Why did I receive the successfully onboarded email even though I had received it before when I first onboarded my device to SEED?</summary>

-If you've received this email again, some or all the services that make your device SEED-compliant may have had misconfiguration issues, causing you to have lost access to SEED-protected resources temporarily.
+If you've received this email again, some or all the services that make your device SEED-compliant may have had misconfiguration issues, causing you to temporarily lose access to SEED-protected resources .

 When the configurations of the impacted services return to a healthy state, you will receive the successfully onboarded email indicating that you can access the SEED-protected resources again.